 Thanks to the media, hacker is a term usually associated with people who do bad things with computers.
 However, the word has taken on a more positive meaning in technology circles.
 In that world hacking is the art of taking things apart, then putting them back together in ways that are better or where they do something that was never the original designer’s intent.

-Read the full story at the ANZ Bank’s Your World site: Meet the weekend ethical hackers.
+I wrote a fuller version of this story (no longer online) for the ANZ Bank’s Your World site: Meet the weekend ethical hackers.